Mitral stenosis usually results from rheumatic fever, but infants can be born with the condition.

 The mitral valve is in the opening between the left atrium and the left ventricle.
 The mitral valve opens to allow blood from the left atrium to fill the left ventricle and closes as the left ventricle contracts to prevent blood from flowing back into the left atrium as the ventricle pumps blood into the aorta.
 If a disorder causes the valve flaps to become thick and stiff, the valve opening is narrowed.
 Sometimes the stiffened valve also fails to close completely, and mitral regurgitation Mitral Regurgitation Mitral regurgitation is leakage of blood backward through the mitral valve each time the left ventricle contracts.
 Disorders directly affecting the mitral valve and heart attack are the most... read more develops.

 In mitral stenosis, blood flow through the narrowed valve opening is reduced.
 As a result, the volume and pressure of blood in the left atrium increases, and the left atrium enlarges.
 The enlarged left atrium often beats rapidly in an irregular pattern (a disorder called atrial fibrillation Atrial Fibrillation and Atrial Flutter Atrial fibrillation and atrial flutter are very fast electrical discharge patterns that make the atria (upper chambers of the heart) contract very rapidly, with some of the electrical impulses... read more ).
 As a result, the heart's pumping efficiency is reduced because the fibrillating atrium is quivering rather than pumping.
 Consequently, blood does not flow through the atrium briskly, and blood clots may form inside the chamber.
-If a clot breaks loose (becoming an embolus), it is pumped out of the heart and may block an artery, possibly causing a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more or other damage.
+If a clot breaks loose (becoming an embolus), it is pumped out of the heart and may block an artery, possibly causing a stroke Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more or other damage.